-So, before you apply to any SBA loan, you’ll want to know where your credit score stands.
+So, before you try to get an SBA loan, you’ll want to know where your credit score stands.

 There are a number of documents lenders will need to see to verify your business’s financials when you apply for an SBA loan.

 In general, you’ll probably need to at least put the following information together for your loan application:

 You won’t need to provide a collateral valuation for every SBA loan you apply for, but you should be prepared to put together a document that states the value of the collateral you have to offer.